-The 2012 Toyota 4Runner is available in SR5, Limited, and Trail grade.
-Trail grade and SR5 4WD use a part-time four-wheel-drive system.
+The 2013 Toyota 4Runner is available in SR5, Limited, and Trail Edition grades.
+Trail Edition and SR5 4WD use a part-time four-wheel-drive system.
 Limited 4WD includes a full-time multi-mode four-wheel-drive system.
 Two-row or three-row seating configurations are available, for five or seven passengers.
 The 4.0-liter V6 mated to a 5-speed automatic is standard across the range.

-4Runner SR5 ($31,090) comes with cloth upholstery; air conditioning with air filter; six-way manual driver's seat with power lumbar; four-way passenger seat; sliding second-row seats split 40/20/40; AM/FM/CD/MP3 with eight speakers, SiriusXM, USB port with iPod connectivity, hands-free phone capability and music streaming via Bluetooth; tilt/telescoping steering wheel; overhead storage; cruise control; map light; 10 cupholders; multi-information display; compass; HomeLink garage door opener; sonar park assist; power windows; power locks; remote keyless entry;, three 12V power outlets; auto-off headlights; integrated fog lights; color-keyed fenders; spoiler; exterior puddle lamps; 265/70R17 tires on 17-inch alloy wheels; towing hitch; and skid plates.
-The 4Runner SR5 4WD ($32,830) uses a part-time four-wheel-drive system.
+4Runner SR5 ($31,490) comes with cloth upholstery; air conditioning with air filter; six-way manual driver's seat with power lumbar; four-way passenger seat; sliding second-row seats split 40/20/40; AM/FM/CD/MP3 with eight speakers, SiriusXM, USB port with iPod connectivity, hands-free phone capability and music streaming via Bluetooth; tilt/telescoping steering wheel; center console with storage; cruise control; map light; 10 cupholders; multi-information display; compass; HomeLink garage door opener; sonar park assist; power windows; power locks; remote keyless entry; three 12V power outlets; auto-off headlights; integrated fog lights; color-keyed overfenders; liftgate spoiler; exterior puddle lamps; 265/70R17 tires on 17-inch alloy wheels; towing hitch; and skid plates.
+The 4Runner SR5 4WD ($33,365) uses a part-time four-wheel-drive system.
 Third-row seats are optional ($805).
-A Convenience Package ($1580) includes power seats, a power moonroof, upgraded Sport upholstery, and thee 120V power outlets.
+A Convenience Package ($1580) includes power seats, a power moonroof, upgraded Sport upholstery, and two 120V power outlets.

-4Runner Trail Edition 4WD ($36,755) includes special trim, unique 17-inch wheels, upgraded cloth upholstery, a power moonroof, rearview camera (small display inside rearview mirror), power front seats, and under-floor storage.
+4Runner Trail Edition 4WD ($37,155) includes special trim, unique 17-inch wheels, upgraded cloth upholstery, a power moonroof, rearview camera (small display inside rearview mirror), power front seats, overhead console, two 120V power outlets and a sliding rear cargo deck that supports up to 440 pounds.
 Optional is the Kinetic Dynamic Suspension System ($1750), which automatically disconnects the stabilizer bars to allow for more axle travel and better suspension articulation in slow, difficult terrain.

-4Runner Limited ($38,595) upgrades to leather upholstery in the first and second rows, dual-zone automatic air conditioning, chrome exterior trim, push-button start, heated front seats, leather-trimmed steering wheel with audio and telephone controls, X-REAS Sport Enhancement suspension, and 245/60R20 Mud and Snow tires on 20-inch alloy wheels.
-The new-for-2012 touch-screen navigation/audio system includes all the features of the standard SR5/Trail audio setup, plus WMA playback, HD Radio with iTunes Tagging, auxiliary audio jack, Toyota Entune, a rear-view camera, and much, much more.
-Limited 4WD ($40,630) uses a full-time multi-mode four-wheel-drive system.
+4Runner Limited ($38,995) upgrades to leather upholstery in the first and second rows, dual-zone automatic air conditioning, chrome exterior trim, push-button start, heated front seats, leather-trimmed steering wheel with audio and telephone controls, X-REAS Sport Enhancement Suspension, and 245/60R20 Mud and Snow tires on 20-inch alloy wheels.
+The Limited's standard touch-screen navigation/audio system includes all the features of the standard SR5/Trail Edition audio setup, plus WMA playback, HD Radio with iTunes Tagging, auxiliary audio jack, Toyota Entune, integrated rear-view camera display, and much, much more.
+Limited 4WD ($41,030) uses a full-time multi-mode four-wheel-drive system.
 Third-row seats, leather trimmed, are optional ($1365), as is an even more sophisticated 15-speaker JBL stereo-with-navigation ($1155).

-Safety features on all 4Runner models include active front head restraints, ABS, electronic brake-force distribution, quick brake assist, Vehicle Stability Control, traction control, Hill-start Assist Control, LATCH child-seat anchors, seat belts with ALR/ELR, force limiters, pretensioners, tire-pressure monitor, Downhill Assist Control (DAC) is included on 4WD models.
+Safety features on all 4Runner models include active front head restraints, ABS, electronic brake-force distribution, quick brake assist, Vehicle Stability Control, traction control, Hill-start Assist Control, LATCH child-seat anchors, seat belts with force limiters and pretensioners, tire-pressure monitor.
+Downhill Assist Control (DAC) is included on 4WD models.